Frixs/BlackSpiritHelper/Release/patch_notes.md

 **Pull: [#38](https://github.com/Frixs/BlackSpiritHelper/pull/38)**
 - Added archive functionality into APM section
 - Added sound alerts to APM section controls
-- Added option to set hotkey to control the APM section
+- Added option to set a hotkey to control the APM section
 - Overlay hotkey has been reset to default settings to all users due to hotkeys optimization
 <br/>